seveas/python-prctl/docs/index.rst

    :synopsis: Control process attributes
 .. moduleauthor:: Dennis Kaarsemaker <dennis@kaarsemaker.net>

+.. function:: set_child_subreaper(flag)

+  When processes double-fork, they get implicitely re-parented to PID 1.
+Using this function, processes can mark themselves as service manager and will remain parent of any such processes they launch, becoming a sort of sub-init.
+  They will then be responsible for handling :const:`~signal.SIGCHLD` and calling :func:`wait` in them.

+  This is only available in linux 3.4 and newer

+.. function:: get_child_subreaper()

+  Determine whether we are a sub-init.

+  This is only available in linux 3.4 and newer

 .. function:: set_dumpable(flag)

   Set the state of the flag determining whether core dumps are produced for